 Nicoll is the daughter of Holocaust survivors.
 “My brother was a child survivor,” she tells me and then has to pause as she begins to cry.
 “I was born in Poland after the war.”
 Her family immigrated to the United States in 1949 and settled in New York.

 In the 1980’s and 90’s Nicoll was a singer.
 She released four albums and sang in Yiddush theater on Broadway.
 Sewing was a hobby and she performed wearing costumes and gowns she’d made herself.
-In 1994 Nicoll relocated to Florida for her husband’s job and went to buy a Janome embroidery machine to embellish her dresses.
+In 1994, Nicoll relocated to Florida, with the utilization of services like that of chicago movers, for her husband’s job and went to buy a Janome embroidery machine to embellish her dresses.
 Finding that her love of sewing matched her love of singing she went back and bought the sewing machine store, launching a new career for herself.

 Nicoll wasn’t a quilter at that time, but she figured if she expanded the store’s inventory to include fabric she might entice more customers.
 “Quilters started coming in,” she recalls, “and I ordered them the things they asked for –the rulers and the rotary cutters.”
 Then one day in 2000 Nicoll stood up awkwardly from a morning of sewing at the machine and tore her Achilles tendon.
 “I was wheelchair bound.
 I couldn’t sew my clothes anymore because I couldn’t get them around the casts.”